Chemistry – Organic chemistry - Carboxylic acids | e-Consult

 Click on a question to view the answer

-Ethanoic acid reacts with bases to form a salt and water.
+Ethanoic acid reacts with metals, generally those higher in the reactivity series than hydrogen, to produce a salt and hydrogen gas.
 The general equation for the reaction is:

-Where NaOH represents sodium hydroxide.
-For example, with sodium hydroxide:
+Where M represents a metal.
+For example, with magnesium: